Government plans for our data

 The KONP Data Working Group

-The new KONP Data Working Group aims to provide analysis and a range of materials to support campaigning against the privatisation of personal health data, and to highlight the non-exploitative alternatives that exist.
+The KONP Data Working Group aims to provide analysis and a range of materials to support campaigning against the privatisation of personal health data, and to highlight the non-exploitative alternatives that exist.

 As we become more established we will add details of how to become involved in campaigning against the privatisation of our personal data along with a range of campaign materials.